-First of all, looking at the maths, you are far more likely to be dealt Ace King then any pocket aces or pocket kings as there are more combination of this hand than aces or kings.
-Ace King suited is clearly better than an off suit ace king and represents with suited usually achieving 5-7% better equity than its off suit counterparts.
+First of all, looking at the maths, you are far more likely to be dealt Ace king then pocket aces or pocket kings.
+There are are more combinations of this hand than aces or kings.
+Ace king suited is clearly better than an off suit ace king, represented by the fact that suited achieves 5-7% better equity than its off suit counterparts.
 It’s also worth pointing out at that if your opponent has pocket aces or kings than you are a big underdog (unsurprisingly) with approximately 6% chance against aces and 30% against kings.

 Context is Everything

 The situation should guide the way you play A-K. If stacks are shallow, its an amazing hand and you want to get your chips in with it.
-Tournament players will rarely fold A-K late in a tournament as stack sizes are rarely deep enough to warrant a fold.
-They understand that they are only doing badly against aces or kings and will happily take a coin flip if necessary.
-Whilst this is a reasonable proposition when stacks are shallow or you are facing aggressive opponents, it’s not always the best mentality, particularly if you consider yourself the best player at the table.
-If you are in an expensive and slow structured tournament, ace king’s value for committing you’re your stack before the should drop significantly as you are likely to be up against kings or aces when strong players commit their tournament life.
-Obviously, this is player dependent but the reality is, strong tournament players are not committing their entire stacks very lightly early in deep stack events (there are exceptions).
+Tournament players will rarely fold A-K late in a tournament as stack sizes are rarely deep enough to warrant it.
+They understand that they are only doing badly against aces or kings.
+Tournament players will happily take a coin flip, if necessary.
+Whilst this is a reasonable proposition when stacks are shallow or you are facing aggressive opponents, it’s not always the best mentality.
+This is particularly true if you consider yourself the best player at the table.
+In an expensive and slow structured tournament, ace king’s value for committing you’re your stack before the should drop significantly.
+You are more likely to be up against kings or aces when strong players commit their tournament life.
+Obviously, this is player dependent but the reality is, strong tournament players are not committing their entire stacks lightly early in deep stack events (there are exceptions).

 If it’s early in a tournament or you are facing a tight player opening from early position, consider a more prudent approach to playing.
 Most beginner players see A-K and want to re raise regardless of the situation.
 This is a foolish way to play, not only are you disregarding position, stack sizes, opponent and the value of deception, you are also giving away information to your opponents “I always re raise with ace king”.
 Flat calling raises with A-K, particularly in heads up pots can be no bad thing.
 In situations when your opponent is dominated before the flop and would otherwise fold, you can often extract a lot of value.

-Ultimately your ability and confidence in playing post flop poker will guide how you intend to play A-K. A strong and experienced player can vary his style and adopt flat calls and 3 bets as he sees fit, whereas a novice should be more inclined to play straightforward poker, particularly at low stakes.
-If you have less than 75 BBs in a tournament and your opponent isn’t a nit, you can often safely commit your stack, providing you are getting the last bet in.
+Ultimately your ability and confidence in playing post flop poker will guide how you intend to play A-K. A strong and experienced player can vary his style and adopt flat calls and 3 bets as he sees fit.
+A novice should be more inclined to play straightforward poker, particularly at low stakes.
+When you have less than 75 BBs in a tournament and your opponent isn’t a nit, you can often safely commit your stack, providing you are getting the last bet in.
 If it’s more than 75b BBs and the player is tight or there are multiple raises, throw it away and move on to the next hand.